FailAcademy/learning/wdp-vancouver/_slides/week-05/01-intro-to-esnext.md

 Because the number of purchased items may vary, you'll want to set up your function to accept as many (or as few) grocery items as need to be passed in.

-The function also needs to accept an argument for the tax rate (with it's default set to 5%).
+The function also needs to accept an argument for the tax rate (assume the tax is 5%, but could change if necessary).

-The tax amount will needed to be added to the subtotal of the summed item prices, with the total cost logged to the console.
+The tax amount will need to be added to the subtotal of the summed item prices, with the total cost logged to the console.

 ---